kribac12/gavelgalore/README.md

 GavelGalore is an auction website that allows users to bid on and list items for auction.
 Its target group is people between 22 and 45, from low-to middle class.
 The website utilizes a RESTful API to manage auctions and user interactions.
 Built with Bootstrap and SASS, GavelGalore offers a responsive and intuitive user interface.

+## Features
+User Authentication: Secure login and registration functionality, and logout.
+Auction listings: Users can view, create, and bid on auction listings.
+Real-time updates: Live updates for bid statuses and auction details.
+Responsive design: Fully responsive web design using Bootstrap, ensuring compatibility with various devices and screen sizes.

+## Technologies used
+- Frontend: HTML, CSS (SASS), and JavaScript.
+- Styling: Bootstrap for responsive design and user interface components.
+- API: Interaction with a RESTful API for managing auctions.
+- Tooling:
+-- Node.js: For running development tools.
+-- SASS: For advanced CSS pre-processing.
+-- Prettier: For code formatting.
+-- ESLint: For JavaScript code linting.
+-- Husky: For managing Git hooks.

 ## Prerequisites
 Before you begin, ensure you have installed the latest version of Node.js: https://nodejs.org/en